joydesigner/my-100-days-AI-practices/AI_Challenges/week01/README.md

-# Linear Regression Model Project
+#  Week 3 Challenge - Linear Regression Model Training and Visualization

 ## Project Overview
 This project aims to implement a simple linear regression model using the PyTorch framework, minimize the loss function through the gradient descent algorithm, and predict a linear relationship.
 The main purpose of the project is to help beginners understand the basic principles and implementation process of gradient descent.